Un ballo in maschera

 The National TheatreApproximate running time

 2 hours 30 minutes, 1 intermission (20 minutes) minutesLanguage

 October 5, 2017

 A king falls in love with the wife of his best friend, who initially has no inkling and does his utmost to protect his master against plotters hatching a plan to murder the monarch.
 Yet this is a true romantic opera, in which fate holds sway.
 And fate loves irony.
 No prizes for guessing who ends up killing the king …

 The National Theatre Chorus and Orchestra

-When purchasing online, we will send you an E-ticket by e-mail.
-You can pick up printed tickets in person at any of our box offices.
+When purchasing online, you can get an e-ticket.
+You can pick up printed tickets in person at the box offices of the National Theatre.